50 Worked Examples: Units, Conversion Factors & Dimensional Analysis

 and so the dimensional matrix is

-By examining the determinants of the submatrix formed by each of the elected repeating variables then we can quickly confirm that they are indeed linearly independent.
+Examining the determinants of the submatrix formed by each of the elected repeating variables quickly confirms that they are indeed linearly independent.

 Considering the first product then

-so in this case, in terms of dimensions of the parameters, then
+In terms of the base dimensions of the parameters, then

-which is a form of thrust coefficient, i.e., a non-dimensional measure of thrust.
+Which is a form of thrust coefficient, i.e., a dimensionless measure of thrust.

 Considering now the second product then

-which is a form of power coefficient, i.e., non-dimensional measure of power.
+which is a form of power coefficient, i.e., a dimensionless measure of power.

 Making this final equation dimensionally homogeneous gives

-which is a non-dimensional airspeed called a tip speed ratio or advance ratio.
+which is a dimensionless airspeed called a tip speed ratio or advance ratio.

 or